NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Does not push on block (Ukon)
 - 5X8
     - Added with anti air chidori that does 10+60
-- SJX fireballs have slightly more lift and stagger
+- JX fireballs have slightly more lift and stagger
-- S8X added doing a modified SJX
+- 8X added doing a modified JX
 - RA has three grabbable startup frames

 #### Cosmetic